onqtam/headjack/src/motivation/philosophy.md

 imagine being mad at your operating system because it has an agenda of its own.
 We are currently mad because media doesn't get the truth across but in fact there is no truth protocol for media - that's why they are bought - media cannot survive without its funding.
 Imagine building the OS that could show anyone where the hottest links of referencing are - where we are all collectively shining with attention -.
 Such a system will make it so the most pressing problems would surface the fastest to our collective consciousness.
-This is the unification

 Linked data is essential for discoverability & ingestion of information - this gitbook is an example of that - contrast to what it would be if it was a linear whitepaper.
 The whole web can be interlinked like this.

-Imagine what Balaji could do if he had everything easily referencable through a logseq-like interface